Dante Pettis

-Dante Garrison Pettis (born October 23, 1995) is an American football wide receiver who is a free agent.
-He played college football at Washington.
+Dante Garrison Pettis (born October 23, 1995) is an American professional football wide receiver for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Washington Huskies.

-Early years
+Early life

 Pettis attended JSerra Catholic High School in San Juan Capistrano, California.
 He played football, basketball and ran track.
-As a senior, he recorded 50 receptions for 889 yards and 11 touchdown receptions.
+As a senior, he recorded 50 receptions for 889 yards and 11 touchdowns.
 He committed to the University of Washington to play college football.

 College career

-Freshman season

 As a true freshman for Washington in 2014, Pettis had 17 receptions for 259 yards and a touchdown.
 He also added 288 punt return yards and a punt return touchdown.

-Sophomore season

 As a sophomore, he recorded 30 receptions for 414 yards and a touchdown reception with 271 punt return yards and two punt return touchdowns.

-Junior season

 As a junior, he finished with 53 receptions, 822 yards, 15 touchdown receptions, 287 punt return yards and two touchdowns.

-Senior season

 As a senior in 2017 against the Oregon Ducks, he broke the record for most career punt return touchdowns in NCAA history.
-Pettis garnered consensus All-America honors as a result of being named a first-team All-American by the AFCA, FWAA, Walter Camp Football Foundation, and The Sporting News.
+Pettis garnered consensus All-America honors as a result of being named a first-team All-American by the American Football Coaches Association, Football Writers Association of America, Walter Camp Football Foundation, and The Sporting News.
 He finished the season with 63 receptions, 761 yards, and seven touchdown receptions, as well as 428 punt return yards and four touchdowns.

 Professional career

 San Francisco 49ers

-The San Francisco 49ers selected Pettis in the second round (44th overall) of the 2018 NFL Draft.
+The San Francisco 49ers selected Pettis in the second round (44th overall) of the 2018 NFL draft.
 He was the fourth wide receiver to be selected that year.
 In the season-opener against the Minnesota Vikings, Pettis made his NFL debut and caught two passes for 61 receiving yards and a touchdown.
 In addition, he returned two punts for 14 yards in the 24–16 loss.
 On December 29, 2018, Pettis was placed on injured reserve after suffering a knee injury.
 Pettis finished his rookie season with 27 receptions for 467 yards and five touchdowns.

 In Pettis' second season, he caught 11 receptions for 109 yards and two touchdowns.

-On November 3, 2020, Pettis was waived by the San Francisco 49ers.
+On November 3, 2020, Pettis was waived by the 49ers.